eriksandstroem/SenFuNet/README.md

 1. Clone the repository and submodules to your local directory: <pre><code>git clone --recursive https://github.com/tfy14esa/SenFuNet.git</code></pre>
 2. Create a python virtual environment: <pre><code>python -m venv senfunet_env</code></pre>
 3. Activate the virtual environment: <pre><code>source senfunet_env/bin/activate</code></pre>
+4. Open the requirements.txt and change the path to the submodule evaluate-3d-reconstruction according to your file structure.
-4. Install the dependencies: <pre><code>pip install --ignore-installed -r requirements.txt</code></pre>
+5. Install the dependencies: <pre><code>pip install --ignore-installed -r requirements.txt</code></pre>
-5. TODO: You may need to add the venv.patch file to include it and run bash venv.patch and place this file in the bin of the virtual environment.
+6. TODO: You may need to add the venv.patch file to include it and run bash venv.patch and place this file in the bin of the virtual environment.
 Ask Samuel if needed.
 Check riot how the file is executed.

 ## Data Preparation
 For replica: put some data on biwimaster01